swoldemi/scheduled-ebs-snapshots/README.md

 ## Screenshots
->Example latency percentiles as reported by X-Ray traces after ~200 events
+>Example response latency percentiles as reported by X-Ray traces after ~200 events.
 ![example-trace-response-time](./screenshots/example-trace-response-time.PNG)

->Example CloudWatch Service Map Dashboard for the Lambda
+>Example CloudWatch Service Map Dashboard for this Lambda function.
 ![service-map-dashboard](./screenshots/service-map-dashboard.PNG)

->Custom cloudwatch metric reporting Snapshot count with dimensions for where they came from and where they went
+>Custom cloudwatch metric reporting the Snapshot count with dimensions for where they came from and where they went.
 ![example-metrics-screenshot](./screenshots/example-metrics-screenshot.PNG)

 ## License